 Both the RTPI & CIH respond to public consultations across the UK.
 Via the Bulletin & events input to inform responses is garnered, and from time-to-time joint RTPI-CIH responses have been made to emphasis shared interests.

-Current consultations relating to planning for housing are:
+Current and upcoming consultations relating to planning for housing are:

 Other consultations to which the RTPI may be responding are listed here.